Alert Message Please update your browser.

 While it may be a major undertaking, managing debt on your own is not impossible.
 If you're looking to find ways to navigate your financial situation on your own (and perhaps set yourself up for better habits in the future), you can start mapping out your financial situation.

-List out at all your outstanding balances and give your budget a detailed look.
-Breaking down some of the numbers with free online tools like Chase Credit Journey® can give you better idea of what you're working with, such as what your current credit score is and how settling your debts can help to improve it.
+List at all your outstanding balances and give your budget a detailed look.
+You may see your balance numbers break down in Chase Credit Journey®, a free online tool available to everyone.
+There you may see your credit score and how settling down your debts can help improve it.

 Assistance from a credit counselor or debt management company